SolderedElectronics/Inkplate-documentation/source/get-started.rst

     Replace /dev/ttyUSB0 with the port to which Inkplate is connected.
 Easiest way to find that out is to open Arduino IDE and see it under ports menu.

-    (You can find pyboard.py in the MicroPython tools directory or just download it from GitHub: https://raw.githubusercontent.com/micropython/micropython/master/tools/pyboard.py)
+    (You can find pyboard.py in the MicroPython tools directory or just download it from GitHub: `pyboard <https://raw.githubusercontent.com/micropython/micropython/master/tools/pyboard.py>`_)
 #.
 Run example.py:

     .. code-block::